shkhodaskar/eXecRay/README.md

 ## What Services Do We Use?

 * Amazon EC2 for creating Virtual Machines
-* MongoDB Atlas for anonymous storage of files
 * Flask for Website Deployment
 * psutils Python library for dynamic analysis of running executable processes